Skip to main content

 From daily conversations to entire Sundays spent in front of your new Netflix obsession, stories are a natural part of our lives.
 Stories are our way of communicating experiences through language, visuals, and actions.
 Just like any good story, well-crafted website design must be compelling and have a sequence of events that flows naturally.
 As a designer, we’re told repeatedly that a successful design is the product of great storytelling, but it seems that everyone has a slightly different take on the idea… so here are three simple guidelines to ensure that your design tells a great story:

-1. Plan it out.
+1. Plan It Out.

 JK Rowling was a starving, 20-something-year-old author who turned coffeehouse napkin scribbles into a billion-dollar empire.
 Unfortunately, the road to her success was no fairytale.
 Rowling didn’t just sew a bunch of made-up events together and call it a story.
 It took her five years to plan out every last detail of the Harry Potter world through elaborate, handwritten plot spreadsheets and character family trees.
 She knew exactly how she wanted the entire series to end before she even started writing the first book.